 Holsapple doesn’t list the maximum depth from which the ejecta originates.
 However, Holsapple does say that the ejecta volume is approximately 80% of excavation (apparent) volume.
 If the volume from which the ejecta originates has the same shape as the excavation volume, then the maximum depth the ejecta originates from is only 7% smaller than the excavation depth.
-Therefore, we shall assume that the maximum depth from which the ejecta originates is the same as the excavation depth.
+Therefore, it shall be assumed that the maximum depth from which the ejecta originates is the same as the excavation depth.

 Holsapple’s crater dimension scaling web site [ref.
 48] lists the following parameters for lunar regolith